 Prebiotics - are a sources of food for the good gut bacteria, such as the special fibre found in fresh fruits and vegetables, beans and seeds.
 It also refers to herbs and spices that are beneficial to the health of the good bacteria including keeping the bad bacteria in check.

 Essentially, probiotics help your bacteria grow in number and the prebiotics are the food and energy the pros need to do their job!

 You Are What You Eat

 It’s the truth!
 Being aware of what you eat and making simple changes to your diet can have a big impact on your overall health.
 Every morsel you eat affects the natural balance of your gut.
 Whilst it’s comforting, and sometimes essential, to have a piece of cake, a slice of pizza or a juicy steak, too much and too often can start to make you feel unwell.
-Too much sugar or high-fat in your diet can actually start to change the way the bacteria in your stomach works and can lead to digestive problems and other illnesses, such as diabetes.
+Too much sugar or high-fat in your diet can actually start to change the way the bacteria in your stomach works and can lead to digestive problems.
 This good bacteria is responsible for keeping everything in good working order.
 Those feelings of overindulging are your body's way of saying that you’ve quite simply had a gut full.

 Want to take better care of your tummy?
 You’ll be pleased to know that lots of foods naturally contain pre and probiotics, and the chances are you’re already eating plenty of them!

 - Kombucha tea